 Once your token or cryptocurrency has launched, your next goal is to get listed on one or more exchanges.
 But which exchanges?
 If your reflexive answer is “as many as possible”, think again.
-Hugo Benedetti of Boston College have data that indicates cross-listing tokens on multiple exchanges can actually result in lower prices and less liquidity.
+Hugo Benedetti of Boston College has data that indicates cross-listing tokens on multiple exchanges can actually result in lower prices and less liquidity.
 At the same time, early data shows increased volume and returns for those cross-listed on decentralized exchanges.

 The data is based on about 3,000 token and a 100 crypto-exchanges.
 His most recent paper, co-written with Leonard Kostovetsky most recent was about ICO ROI (return on investment), but this article covers research that has yet to be published.
 The researchers’ quantitative approach promises new insights that will help traders, regulators, and exchange operators make better decisions.
 Strategic Coin recently interviewed Hugo Benedetti.
 He explained that when a token gets listed on an additional exchange, there are key factors that affect both how it will perform.
 For example, a token in danger of getting de-listed from one exchange due to poor volume will probably not do well just because it gets listed on a second exchange.
 Token teams that are truly trying to expand into new markets should theoretically expect a better result.